Hazardous and Special Products Producers

 Reporting

 Producers are not required to submit supply data to RPRA.
-However, starting in 2022, and every year thereafter, producers must confirm if their revenue is above or below $2 million and provide a brand supply list that makes up their supply data.
-A brand supply list is a list of brands of obligated products that a producer supplies to consumers in Ontario.
-Each program has different requirements regarding how a producer must submit a brand supply list.
-For more information, contact RPRA’s Compliance Team at 1-833-600-0530 or by emailing registry@rpra.ca.
+However, starting in 2022, producers must report annually if their revenue in Ontario is above or below $2 million and provide a brand supply list that makes up their supply data.

-Starting in 2023, producers are required to submit an annual report with the following information from October 1, 2021 to December 31, 2022:
+Producers, or PROs on their behalf, are required to submit an annual report with the following information from the previous calendar year:

 • A description of the activities undertaken by the producer to comply with the promotion and education requirements.